Snowy45/DriveTools/README.md

 After you created the command file it won't automatically load into the program instead you will need to register the command into the event that it uses.
-TODO that got to the **Program.cs** file and into the **LoadCommands()** function, inside add the following lines in order to register the command:
+TODO that got to the **Program.cs** file and into the **LoadCommands()** function, inside add the following lines in order to register the command:<br>
 <a href="https://i.ibb.co/b35LwC7/Command-In-Action.png">Command Example</a>

 ```